pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ## Emails

+This PKP School video explains how to configure emails in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="ZK-Nb7wfHew" provider="youtube" title="Video of how to configure emails in OJS"%}

 ### Email Setup